Igor Krutoy: Life and career

 Igor Krutoy was born on July 29, 1954, in Haivoron, Kirovograd Oblast to Jewish parents.
-When a child, he taught himself to play the accordion, and later played in the school band.
+When he was young, he taught himself to play the accordion, and later played in the school band.
 Krutoy studied at the musical school, and after graduation he entered the Theory faculty at Kirovograd music college, where he graduated with distinction in 1974.
 He failed to enter the Kiev Conservatory and spent the following year giving accordion classes in Haivoron and Bandurovo village.
 Next year Krutoy entered Nikolaev State Pedagogical Institute at conductor (choral music) department.
 While studying there, he worked in restaurants, where he met singer Aleksander Serov, who later would become his friend and perform many of his songs.
 During that period Krutoy also worked as artistic director of Valentina Tolkunova band and gave performances accompanying Russian male actor Yevgeny Leonov.

 In 1979, he was invited to Moscow Concert Orchestra "Panorama", where he worked together with artists such as Leonid.
 In 1986 Igor Krutoy finally managed to enter the Saratov Conservatory, the composer department.
 In parallel, his friend, popular singer Aleksander Serov, was winning international competitions with Igor Krutoy songs "Inspiration" and "In Fate's Despite".
 Krutoy was awarded the Lenin Komsomol Prize in 1989.

 In 2012, Igor Krutoy became the chairman of Music1.ru and a shareholder of Net Element following a $2 million investment into the company.
 The joint venture culminated with the launch of www.Music1.ru, expected to become the online centerpiece of Krutoy's music enterprise and the online music market leader in the Commonwealth of Independent States (CIS) countries.